 Two former followers who went on to work for Robbins provided BuzzFeed News with signed statements swearing under oath that they felt he had sexually harassed them by repeatedly pursuing them after they made clear they weren't interested.
 Two more women who worked as his assistants said Robbins expected them to work alone with him when he was naked in his hotel room or in the shower.
 And another former employee said she was fired after having a consensual sexual relationship with Robbins.
-The mearned his second wife.
+The events described by all five women took place in the 1990s and early 2000s, when Robbins' fame was skyrocketing and before he married his second wife.